LLNL/lbann/docs/BuildingLBANN.md

       packages and compilers that are installed on an LLNL LC CZ sytem.
       Please update these for your system environment.
-Alternatively, you can create baseline versions of the user-level Spack configuation files and remove the externals and compilers from the spack.yaml file.
+Alternatively, you can create baseline versions of the user-level Spack configuation files and remove the externals and compilers from the `spack.yaml` file.
 More details are provided [here](spack_environment.md).

     + Note that the initial build of all of the standard packages in Spack will take a while.

-    + Note that the Spack module files set the LIBRARY_PATH environment variable.
-This behavior allows autotools based builds to pickup the correct libraries, but interferes with the way that CMake sets up RPATHs.
-To correctly establish the RPATH please unset the variable as noted above, or you can explicity pass the RPATH fields to CMake using a command such as:
+    + Note that the Spack module files set the `LIBRARY_PATH` environment variable.
+This behavior allows autotools-based builds to pickup the correct libraries but interferes with the way that CMake sets up RPATHs.
+To correctly establish the RPATH, please unset the variable as noted above, or you can explicity pass the RPATH fields to CMake using a command such as:
       ```bash